-The UK Open University conducted a study that found that each student who takes an online course uses 90% less energy and 85% less CO2 emissions than those taking in-person lessons.
+The UK Open University conducted a study that found that each student who takes an online course uses 90% less energy and 85% fewer CO2 emissions than those taking in-person lessons.

 Learn Japanese Online with WE

-We work with many students all over the world who are passionate about learning Japanese.
+We work with many students worldwide who are passionate about learning Japanese.
 Students from the USA, Canada, UK, Europe, Australia, and many Asian countries form part of the We Languages family.

-Learning Japanese online with WE Languages allows you to work with a coach that helps you at the level you are at in the here and now, with a tailored course and content that relates to you and your own life.
+Learning Japanese online with WE Languages allows you to work with a coach who helps you at the level you are at in the here and now, with a tailored course and content that relates to you and your life.